pvlbzn/algorithms/README.md

 # Algorithms and Data Structures

-This repository is about _programs_ since `Programs = Algorithms + Data Structures`, as Niklaus Wirth wrote.

 Code is organized into folders where each folder named after a problem.
 Sorting algorithms goes to `sort/`, etc.

-No implementation is production ready, use you standard library or well-known 3rd party libraries.
-Beeing production ready implies that code is generic, stable, fool proof.
-None of these is a primary target of this repository.
-Also coding style may vary from problem to problem because it was written at a different time and using different level of the skill.
+**Note**: no implementation here is production ready, use your standard library or well-known 3rd party libraries.
+Being production ready implies that code is generic, stable and fool proof.
+None of these is primary target of this repository.
+Coding style may vary from problem to problem because it was written at a different time and using different level of the skill.
+Used languages are `C++`, `Java` and `Python`.
+If some fancy feature of a language is used a name of the language will be named with its version, otherwise one may imply that a *common* language version was used.

 ## List